-Beers are often celebrated as the drink of choice among many countries and cultures all around the world.
-Among these countries is Canada, the Great White North, home to world-class beers and ciders.
-Perhaps it’s thanks to the lush Canadian landscapes providing everything from the hops to the freshwater needed to make the perfect pint, but beer has become ingrained in Canadian identity.
+Beers are often celebrated as the drink of choice among many countries and cultures around the world.
+Among these countries is Canada – the Great White North, home to world-class beers and ciders.
+Perhaps it’s thanks to the lush Canadian landscapes, which provides everything from the hops to the freshwater needed to make the perfect pint, but beer has become ingrained in Canadian identity.
 Not to mention the fact that Pub Club offers foreign students an authentic experience into the 5 à 7 culture that is found here in Quebec.
-Surely, Pub Club gives students a first-hand experience of Canadian culture, but it also allows students the opportunity to deepen their understanding of cultures worldwide in the process.
+Pub Club gives students a first-hand experience of Canadian culture, but it also allows students the opportunity to deepen their understanding of cultures from around the world in the process.
 Ultimately, it’s the perfect opportunity to bring students from all walks of life together and unite them over something as simple as a round of drinks.

 Nothing gets a conversation going like a pint of beer and a group of people from all around the world.
 With so much to discuss, sometimes the only barrier to speaking with others is confidence.
 Luckily, there is a simple solution: a drink!
 According to numerous studies, a certain level of alcohol can help individuals speak foreign languages better.
 Whether it’s a biological effect or simply a placebo effect, it has been observed that alcohol consumption improves pronunciation and fluency.
 Although too much alcohol could have the opposite effect, a pint of beer can help students overcome their nervousness and shyness.